shuoyueli4519/shuoyueli4519.github.io/_pages/about.md

 # 💻 Extracurricular Activities
 - *2023.10 - now*, <strong><a href="https://space.bilibili.com/3546595134015939">BiliBili Blogger (NobleAI Channel)</a></strong>

-  Member of the NobleAI Discussion Group
+  Member of the NobleAI Discussion Group, mentored by <a href='https://cn-makers.github.io/'>chennan</a>

   6,500 followers and 160,000 views.